-By adopting SAC, we effectively optimize a provably grounded surrogate for the dynamic robust control problem we care about—without explicitly modeling worst-case perturbations.
-This makes SAC particularly well-suited to our setting, and empirically, it leads to greater stability than standard MARL baselines under the same simulation conditions.
+By leveraging SAC, we implicitly optimize a provably grounded surrogate for the dynamic robust control problem we care about without explicitly modeling worst-case perturbations.
+This makes SAC particularly well-suited to our setting, and empirically, it demonstrates greater stability than standard MARL baselines under the same simulation conditions.

-\section{Experimental Setup and Results}
+\section{Experimental setup and results}

-\subsection{Experimental Setup and Hyperparameters}
+\subsection{Experimental setup and hyperparameters}

 To evaluate the performance and robustness of our proposed holding control method under realistic transit conditions, we develop a custom discrete-event simulation environment that models bidirectional bus operations with non-stationary(time-varying) demand and traffic uncertainty.
-The experimental setup is structured as follows.(You can find our resource code at \url{https://github.com/erzhu419/Catetorical-Feature-SAC-in-bus-simulation.git})
+The experimental setup is structured as follows.(You can find our source code at \url{https://github.com/erzhu419/Categorical-Feature-sac-in-bus-simulation.git})

-\subsubsection{Simulation Environment and Data Sources}
+\subsubsection{Simulation environment and data sources}

-The simulator is implemented in Python 3.8 and is designed to emulate dynamic bus fleet operations along a corridor with two terminal stations.
+The simulator is implemented in Python 3.8 and is designed to simulate dynamic bus fleet operations along a corridor with two terminal stations.
 Each simulation episode begins at 6:00 AM and runs until all scheduled trips in the daily timetable are completed.

-Passenger demand and traffic conditions are synthetically generated following the modeling paradigm proposed in Zheng et al.~\cite{zheng2023robust}.
+Passenger demand and traffic conditions are synthetically generated following the modeling framework proposed in Zheng et al.~\cite{Zheng2024RobustNonlinearBusSpeedControl}.
 Specifically:

-\begin{itemize} \item \textbf{Passenger demand} is defined by an hourly OD matrix stored in \texttt{passenger\_OD.xlsx}.
+\begin{itemize} \item \textbf{Passenger demand} is specified by an hourly OD matrix stored in \texttt{passenger\_OD.xlsx}.
 For each pair of stations and each time period, the matrix specifies the expected number of passengers boarding per hour.
-During simulation, passenger arrivals at each stop are sampled from a Poisson distribution with a rate equal to the OD entry divided by 3600, generating fine-grained second-by-second demand.
+During simulation, passenger arrivals at each stop are sampled from a Poisson distribution with a rate derived from the OD entry divided by 3600, generating fine-grained second-by-second demand.

 \item \textbf{Traffic speed} is provided in \texttt{route\_news.xlsx}, which contains the average speed (in m/s) for each inter-stop segment, varying by hour.
-Actual travel speed during simulation is sampled from a Gaussian distribution with the recorded mean and a fixed standard deviation of $1.5$, capturing random perturbations in traffic conditions.
-This setup closely mirrors the uncertainty modeling approach in~\cite{zheng2023robust}.
+Actual travel speed during simulation is sampled from a Gaussian distribution with the recorded mean and a fixed standard deviation of $1.5$, reflecting random perturbations in traffic conditions.
+This setup closely mirrors the uncertainty modeling approach in~\cite{Zheng2024RobustNonlinearBusSpeedControl}.

 \item \textbf{Route structure} is described in \texttt{stop\_news.xlsx}, which defines 22 stops including two terminals and 20 intermediate stops.
 Each vehicle operates in a single direction per trip, either from terminal\_down to terminal\_up (``up'' direction) or the reverse (``down'' direction).